Compassionate and Experienced Merrillville Trucking Accident Attorneys

 Assisting clients in Portage, Valparaiso, Crown Point, Hammond, Lake County and Porter County

 When a large truck and a passenger vehicle collide, the results can be devastating.
 These crashes often result in serious injury and property damage.
 If this has happened to you, an experienced accident lawyer can help you seek compensation for medical care, lost wages and other costs.
-The seasoned attorneys at Schlyer & Associates, P.C. serve injured people throughout northern Indiana and Illinois, providing personal attention and dedicated service as we work hard to get results.
+The seasoned personal injury attorneys at Schlyer & Associates, P.C. serve injured people throughout northern Indiana and Illinois, providing personal attention and dedicated service as we work hard to get results.
 We also have members on our team who speak Spanish.

 What are the different types of trucking accidents?